Condensate: The Canonical Data Protocol for AI Agent Memory

 2. **Encryption:** Condensate enforces AES-256-GCM for all at-rest and transport layer encryption.
 Peer-to-peer synchronization connects natively via X25519 elliptic curve Diffie-Hellman handshakes.

-3. **Human-in-the-Loop (HITL) Assertions:** To defend against autonomous data poisoning (Prompt Injection), Condensate includes configurable guardrails.
-Every assertion extracted passes through instruction injection heuristics and confidence thresholds before finalizing in long-term memory.
+3. **Human-in-the-Loop (HITL) Assertions:** To defend against autonomous data poisoning, Condensate includes configurable guardrails.
+Every assertion extracted passes through instruction injection heuristics before finalizing in long-term memory.

 ---